If you have poor

 exposure and pay in regular intervals rather than paying out

-any large sums of money all at once.
+any large sums of money all at once (see better technique for

 Showing high income, money